Third Heaven: New Testament apocrypha

-The Church of Jesus Christ of Latter-day Saints
+Church of Jesus Christ of Latter-day Saints

-Latter-day Saint theology interprets the Third Heaven to be the Celestial Kingdom, the highest of three degrees of glory rewarded by God following the resurrection and final judgment.
+LDS theology interprets the third heaven to be the Celestial Kingdom, the highest of three degrees of glory rewarded by God following the resurrection and final judgment.

+In 1st Corinthians 15 are mentioned three glories of heaven, which are compared to the sun, moon, and stars.

+Latter-day Saints believe that after the resurrection, there are three differing degrees of glory and that with few exceptions, all people will be judged and separated into these degrees.

 Islam

 According to Islamic tradition, Muhammad's Mi'raj (ascension through the heavens) included an admission to the Third Heaven by the angel Gabriel, in which he met Joseph, who received him warmly.
 Islamic tradition also places Azrael, the angel of death, in the Third Heaven.
 The third heaven is depicted as being constructed of pearl and/or luminous metals.

 According to Shi'ite sources, the Third Heaven is named Marum (ماروم).
 Sunni sources call the third layer Qaydum and consists of ruby.